 The 6139 was the first chronograph to have a vertical clutch, a feature considered by many to be one of the hallmarks of a superior automatic chronograph movement.
 The 6139 features a single register chronograph allowing time to be measured in increments of 30 minutes, and also features an automatic column wheel timing control, vertical coupling mechanism, and is an integrated chronograph – the first in the world – which means the entire 6139 movement was designed and built to be a chronograph, vice being an automatic movement with a mere timing module added.

 Of note, this Seiko 6139 variant received its nickname by regularly being worn by Bruce Lee - yes, that Bruce Lee.
-Unfortunately, this bit of research appeared to have escaped the watchful eyes of the producers of Quinten Tarantino's "Once Upon A Time...In Hollywood," but we digress - vintage Citizen deserves the limelight for once!
+Unfortunately, this bit of research appeared to have escaped the producers of Quinten Tarantino's "Once Upon A Time...In Hollywood," but we digress...

 With this movement, Seiko set the standard, which was followed by the Swiss watch industries 20 years later.
 The same movement configuration was adopted by Rolex when it made its own in-house movement for the Daytona in 2000, 30 years after Seiko released the caliber 6139 and 6138.

-This 6139 includes a leather strap, NATO strap, springbar tool, and Pelican travel case.
+This 6139 includes a leather strap, ZULU strap, springbar tool, and Pelican travel case.

-DIAL: Original black proof-signed dial, with original minute, hour, and red chronograph hands – lume continues to shine.
+DIAL: Original black "Water 70 Resist" dial, with original minute, hour, and red chronograph hands – lume continues to shine.
 Day/date complication – with Spanish/English variants – at 3 o’clock position works nicely.

-BAND: This 6139 comes with a dark brown leather strap, with cream accent stitching – a great sporty compliment to the inherent vintage nature of this Seiko 6139 chronograph.
-This 6139 also comes with a dark blue, yellow, and red NATO strap.
+BAND: This 6139 comes with a black leather rally strap, with cream accent stitching – a great sporty compliment to the inherent vintage nature of this Seiko 6139 chronograph.
+This 6139 also comes with a black and gray nylon ZULU strap.

 CROWN: Original recessed unsigned stainless steel crown.